danielendeg/nugetpackageupdate/specs/Jupiter/workspace.md

     possibly delaying the Jupiter release

-With the goal of moving all customers to Jupiter once it is GA’ed as quickly as we reasonably can, it appears that the first option provides the least resistance to us.
-As soon as we help migrate customers to Jupiter, we can safely deprecate Gen 1 service, subject to some internal review and approval.
+With the goal of moving all customers to Jupiter once it is GA’ed as quickly as we can, it appears that the first option provides the least resistance path to us.
+As soon as we help migrate customers to Jupiter, we can then safely deprecate Gen 1 service, subject to some internal review and approval.

 The flowchart below illustrates how Gen 1 and Jupiter will co-exist and